spacepy/spacepy/Doc/source/configuration.rst

   reported by :py:func:`multiprocessing.cpu_count`.
 You may wish to set this to a lower number if you need to reserve other processors on your machine.

+notice
+  True to display the SpacePy license and other information on import (default);
+  False to omit.

 omni2_url
   URL containing the OMNI2 data.
   :py:func:`toolbox.update` will download from the URL.